Created by Stieg Larsson

 But another powerful but aging Swedish businessman offers him a way out -- if Mikael agrees to look into a seriously cold case involving the disappearance of a teen heiress, his brother's granddaughter, almost forty years ago.
 What can a potential jailbird out to clear his name and reputation do but jump at the chance?

-And yet, thanks to Larsson's considerable storytelling mojo, this rambling slab of a novel became an international sensation, almost from the moment it was first published in Swedish in 2005, and that buzz has only spread around the globe, country by country and continent by continent, as it has been translated into one foreign language after another.
+He may not have been the greatest stylist, but thanks to Larsson's considerable storytelling mojo, this rambling slab of a novel became an international sensation, almost from the moment it was first published in Swedish in 2005, and that buzz soon spread around the globe, country by country and continent by continent, as it was been translated into one foreign language after another.
 Somehow this unlikely thriller has become one of the most compelling and bestselling crime novels of the decade.

 And the second and third novels in the series, The Girl Who Played with Fire (2006) and The Girl who Kicked the Hornets' Nest (2007), only upped the ante, with Mikael and Lisbeth -- who rarely even have physical contact with each other -- plow into the morass of Sweden's illicit sex industry, its social welfare system, its national security and legal and justice systems from different ends.
 Again, it's a scenario that shouldn't work, and yet...